ruslansagitov/loud/README.md

 ## Elements

-The Loud returns an array of “words”.
+Loud returns an array of “words”.
 Each word is a string.
 It has to be constants though, it’s much easy to write tests in words as strings than importing constants with names as words.

 ### Basics

-The Loud mimics WAI-ARIA for the role, state and property names.
+Loud mimics WAI-ARIA for the role, state and property names.
 For example, the resulting word for the button role is `'button'`.

 ### Accessible name